FIWARE/tutorials.Big-Data-Spark/README.md

 # Next Steps

+If you would rather use Flink as your data processing engine, we have [this tutorial available for Flink](https://github.com/ging/tutorials.Big-Data-Analysis) as well

 The operations performed on data in this tutorial were very simple.
 If you would like to know how to set up a scenario for performing real-time predictions using Machine Learning check out the [demo](https://github.com/ging/fiware-global-summit-berlin-2019-ml/) presented at the FIWARE Global Summit in Berlin (2019).

 If you want to learn how to add more complexity to your application by adding advanced features, you can find out by reading the other [tutorials in this series](https://fiware-tutorials.rtfd.io)